|Location||110 Social Sciences|

-This course will use a flipped classroom model, with new material introduced in reading assignments prior to class while class time will focus on applying these skills to explore interesting data sets.
-We will move though four modules, each introducing a new data set and new scientific questions, while also introducing a new skill area and building on previous skills.
+This course will use a flipped classroom model, with new material introduced in reading assignments prior to class, while class time will focus on applying these skills to explore interesting data sets.
 Students will be expected to work collaboratively in and out of class, and course content and grading will emphasize communication and reproducibility of an analysis as much as scientific or technical completeness.
 The Course Syllabus provides an overview of the modules and topics covered as well as links to weekly reading, assignments, and any lecture material.
 This syllabus is preliminary and always subject to change.

 We will use Grolemund and Wickham’s R For Data Science as the primary text for this course.
 A hard copy of the book is not required and the openly licensed full text can be found on the author’s website for this book.
 Additional reading material will be linked from the syllabus.
 Please be sure to review the relevant reading prior to each class session.